PHILIPPINES SUSTAINABLE FINANCE

 Activities contributing to the substantial reduction of greenhouse gas emissions.

-Climate change adaptation (EO2)
+Climate change adaptation (EO3)

 Enhancing resilience against the impacts of climate change and environmental volatility.

-Promotion of healthy ecosystems and biodiversity (EO4)
+Protection of healthy ecosystems and biodiversity (EO4)

 Protecting and restoring natural habitats, ecosystems and biological diversity.